amna8977/Punchintothevoid/README.md

 # The Crashout Zone

 Sometimes you do not need a productivity app.
-Sometimes you need to punch something and scream your feelings into a browser-based void.
+Sometimes you need to punch something, yell your feelings at a computer, and let the void do its thing.

-This project connects a physical punching bag button to a little web page.
-You can type a scream, use voice input, or let the Python bridge listen for punches from an Arduino/Pico and control the page for you.
+The Crashout Zone connects a physical punching bag button to a browser page.
+You can type a crashout, use voice input, or let the Python bridge listen for punches from an Arduino/Pico and control the page for you.

 ## What Is In Here

 - `Screamintoahole.html` is the web page.
-- `Intro.html` is also the web page.
+- `intro.html` is also a web page
 - `Punchingbag.ino` is the Arduino sketch that detects a punch/button press.
 - `punching_bag_integration.py` connects the hardware, microphone, text-to-speech, and browser together.
 - `This is fine.jpg` is the background image for the page.